-Slow release fertilizer combines the characteristics of the organics and the soluble synthetics your lawn needs.
-Usually this type of fertilizer has a high percentage of nitrogen.
+Slow-release fertilizer combines the characteristics of the organics and the soluble synthetics your lawn needs.
+Usually, this type of fertilizer has a high percentage of nitrogen.
 Spreading large quantities of fertilizer is not necessary for healthy lawn growth.
-Slow release fertilizer delivers nitrogen slowly to the lawn.
+Slow-release fertilizer delivers nitrogen slowly to the lawn.
 As a result nitrogen does not become available to the plant all at once.
 Fast release nitrogen can burn a lawn if spread too thickly.
-Most importantly ometimes a heavy dose of fertilizer can even kill the lawn.
-This is one of the reasons that many gardeners use a slow release fertilizer.
+Most importantly sometimes a heavy dose of fertilizer can even kill the lawn.
+This is one of the reasons that many gardeners use a slow-release fertilizer.
 They avoid any chance of damage to the lawn.

-Several types of fertilizer are available.
-WIN which means water insoluble nitrogen.
+Several types of fertilizers are available.
+WIN which means water-insoluble nitrogen.
 Many commonly available lawn fertilizers are actually a combination of soluble nitrogen and WIN.
 Whether you water the lawn immediately or wait until it rains, there is no danger of lawn burn.
 The fertilizer is insoluble and will not release quickly.

 Use a fast release fertilizer to green up your lawn quickly.
 However, extreme care needs to be taken to avoid lawn burn.
 The fertilizer should be spread less heavily and carefully.